Practical education for the church musician

 What does the parish music program need in today's changing world?

-How can those needs be met without a music degree or without a large financial investment?
+How can those needs be met without a music degree or large

 Unique in the industry, we are a private

-and independent music institute based in Columbus, Ohio with local and online:
+and independent music institute based in Columbus, Ohio offering local and online education:

 The Sacred Music Institute of America was developed by Dr. Jason Keefer, DMA, Director and Assistant Professor of Sacred Music at the Pontifical College Josephinum; Organ